patrick-sharp/waypoint.nvim/README.md

   [ ] jump to and select next waypoint while outside the float window [ ] jump to and select prev waypoint while outside the float window [ ] add visual mode

-highlights are still odd
-regular flickering (every 10 draws it seems) for some treesitter highlights
-    only two different options to flicker between, interesting note that they are both colors, not flickering between white and color some highlights don't get picked up
-    both treesitter and syntax

-hl_name = "@variable.tsx",    light blue
-hl_name = "@type.tsx",        teal
-hl_name = "@tag.builtin.tsx", dark blue
-hl_name = "@tag.tsx",         dark blue
-hl_name = "@type.tsx",        teal

-the flickering was due to extmarks with the same priority not overriding each other deterministically, so sometimes the earlier extmark's color would show up. doesn't even seem to matter what order the extmark was applied in. would expect hashmap order randomization to not be cyclical.